Give the gift of theatre

 Bar

-The Minerva Bar & Grill upstairs provides a more relaxed atmosphere, and offers both main meals and lighter food options.
+The Minerva Bar upstairs provides a more relaxed atmosphere, and offers both main meals and lighter food options.

 Opening times: Open 90 minutes before performances.